Omprakash228/SmartContract_Truffle/README.md

 `truffle compile`

+4. Before deploying, created an account on Chainstack, created a public chain project and configured a Ethereum Goerli Testnode.
+Added the Execution client HTTPS endpoint to truffle-config.js

-4. To deploy the smart contracts I created 2_hello_world_migration.js in the migrations folder.
+5. To deploy the smart contracts I created 2_hello_world_migration.js in the migrations folder.
 Using the following command, deployed the smart contracts

-`truffle migrate`
+`truffle migrate --network goerli`

-5. Wrote test cases to check the smart contracts
+6. Wrote test cases to check the smart contracts